cannavit/KubeSmokeTest/README.md

 ## How create one suite the test

+### Cluster Coverage.
+The --cluster-coverage criterion automatically creates a test to verify the conditions of the nodes.
+Verify that there are no CPU, CPU or Disk alerts in the cluster.

-#### Example how to use the smoke-test structure inside of one pipeline:
+### Example how to use the smoke-test structure inside of one pipeline:

 It is recommended to use a first test to validate the conditions of the cluster as shown in the example with the step "checkCluster" This will check that the cluster is in proper conditions